I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 Sautéed Spinach: The Easiest Side Dish Ever!

 When I say this side dish is easy, I mean it's really easy!
-You really can't screw this one up.
-Unless you cook it too high or for too long—just see below for the short list of steps for how to have sautéed spinach on your dinner table in just 10-15 minutes.
+You really can't screw this one up unless you cook it too high or for too long.
 Not everyone loves spinach, but if you do, this is a great recipe to keep handy.
-Once you read the recipe, it's one you won't even need to print out to follow.
+Once you've read it, you won't even need to print it out to follow.

 Spinach is good for you because it is loaded with nutrients and antioxidants that are considered to be very healthy.
 Eating spinach may benefit eye health, reduce oxidative stress, help prevent cancer, and reduce blood pressure levels.

-Spinach is one of those cool vegetables that is extremely nutrient-rich.
+Spinach is one of those cool vegetables that are extremely nutrient-rich.
 It has high amounts of vitamin C, carotenoids, folic acid, vitamin K, calcium, and iron, to name a few.

 - 6 oz baby spinach, raw